Posts

 Poem: The Queen's Affirmation

 I'm not your conquest, I'm your companion.
 I say it with my chest, I'm one in a million.
 My beauty isn't for praise.
 My truth isn't your opinion.
 I have no kings to chase.
 I am my own dominion.
 I was gifted gold at birth.
 Diamonds won't cut it.
 They're less than my worth.
-My evolution has more grit.// I was gifted gold at birth.
+My evolution has more grit. // I was gifted gold at birth.
 Diamonds aren't my best friend.
 They're less than my worth.
 My evolution has more grit.
 I ask from you an apology, You give me condolences.
 Guess I'll burn your effigy; No space for grievances.
 You shame this whirlwind Since silence is the norm.
 You're scared of the wind After triggering a storm.

-Lessons of 2024 (Part II)
+Life Lessons (Part II)

 1. "When you're born in a burning house, you think the whole world is on fire.
 But it's not." - Richard Kadrey, Aloha from Hell (Sandman Slim, #3) When you're born and raised in chaos, you assume it is normal.
 Normalcy fazes you when you step out into the real world.
 You believe the world is out to get you when in reality, you're not the problem.
 You think love is conditional or transactional, that you must pay a price to receive it otherwise you're unworthy.
 Eventually, you will find a clearing beyond the walls of fire you were trapped in, and gradually heal.
 As cliche as it sounds, time heals wounds, but only if you are receptive to embracing the unfamiliar.
 2. Your parents are not heroes.
 They're just like you - flawed, growing, learning, and trying.
 Give them grace and forgive them for their shortcomings.
 3. Heal before having children so your children don't have to heal from you.
 Also, do NOT bring children into this world if you don't wa...

-9 Lessons + 1 Bonus Lesson of 2024
+9 Life Lessons + 1 Bonus Lesson

 1. The comeback is greater than the setback.
 When a setback occurs, it feels like we've failed and our hopes dwindle.
 The weight of obstacles tires us and our minds are clouded with uncertainty for the future.
 A setback, however, will only burden you as much as you allow it.
 You can choose to remain stagnant and pity yourself, or take a leap of faith and seek help to get you back on your feet.
 Time and patience are essential to get through this rough phase.
 No matter how frightening the storm is, it ends eventually.
 This setback will end too.
 2. "The best way out is always through." - Robert Frost in his poem "A Servant to Servants" Running away from your problems is not the solution.
 Facing them is.
 In order to reach the other side, you must stay on the path that's taking you there and face the pain head-on instead of escaping and finding solace in distractions.
 3. Actions speak louder than words.
 A person's actions reveal their intentions and charac...